bibintomj/MVPDemo2/README.md

-# MVP Unit & UI Testing in Swift 4.2
+# MVP-C (Coordinator Pattern) Unit & UI Testing in Swift 4.2

-This is a simple contacts application with a login form using MVP architecture and Unit & UI testing attached to it.
+This is a simple contacts application with a login form using MVP architecture with coordinator pattern and Unit & UI testing attached to it.
 Written in Swift 4.2 Xcode 10.1.